Skip to Content

 Polka Dot Begonia Care – All Your Questions Answered

-Polka dot begonia, scientifically known as Begonia maculata, is an exciting and unusual plant that thrives in both indoor and outdoor environments.
+The begonia plant, scientifically named Begonia maculata, is a distinctive and lively species that can thrive in both indoor and outdoor environments.

 They don’t require much pampering, they look great, and they are super easy to clone to make extras as well.